infraspecdev/infraspec.dev/content/blog/infrastructure-as-code-with-aws-cdk.md

 ## The Scenario: Deploying Applications with Isolation and Scale

-Our use case involves deploying multiple applications on AWS ECS, with each application using RDS Postgres as its database.
+Our use case involves deploying multiple applications on AWS ECS, with each application using RDS PostgreSQL as its database.
 The twist was that we had to deploy these applications multiple times for different clients, with each client requiring database isolation.
 This meant that we needed a solution that could efficiently manage multiple deployments with minimal effort.

 ### The Requirements

 * Deploy applications on AWS ECS
-* Use RDS Postgres as the database
+* Use RDS PostgreSQL as the database
 * Ensure database isolation for each client
 * Deploy the same application multiple times for different clients
 * Minimize onboarding effort for each new client